Many of us are finding the ride deeply uncomfortable, but it is proving particularly bumpy for our teenagers.

 Why the pandemic has been hard for teens

 Teenagers are missing rites of passage.
 They are missing cultural opportunities.
 They are missing hanging out with their friends.

 When teens are in school, they are in bubbles.
-They are missing rites of passage.
-They are missing cultural opportunities.
-They are missing hanging out with their friends.
-Of course, it is temporary, but teens are missing the experiences which allow them to become more independent, which help them to find their adult identity and which spark joy.
+When the weren’t able to attend during lockdown, they were missing rites of passage.
+They were missing cultural opportunities.
+They were missing hanging out with their friends.
+Of course, it was temporary, but teens were missing the experiences which allow them to become more independent, which help them to find their adult identity and which spark joy.

 Suddenly every piece of coursework, every test, every mock exam matters and the pressure must feel relentless.